xcp-ng/xcp-ng-org/docs/vms/vms.md

 ###### Install the XCP-ng drivers
 0. Snapshot your VM before installing (just in case)
-1. Check the above prerequisite about the "Windows Update Tools" option
+1. Check the above prerequisite about the "Manage Citrix PV drivers via Windows Update" option
 2. [Verify that no other guest tools are currently installed](#how-to-know-if-tools-are-already-installed-and-working).
 Our installer will block installation when other Xen tools are already present anyway.
 Use [XenClean](#Fully-removing-Xen-PV-drivers-with-XenClean) to remove any tools present.
 Do not uninstall the drivers in any other way: it may lead to BSOD at reboot (at least when uninstalling XCP-ng 8.2.2 tools)
 3. Unpack the ZIP file
 4. Start the installation MSI